 Specialized training available to PNA members looking to write at a winning level!

 Weak ledes?
 Dull quotes?
 Clutter?
 Jargon?
 Russell Frank can help.
-Frank, a former reporter and editor who has been teaching journalism at Penn State for 20 years, is available for newsroom-wide presentations and/or one-on-one coaching sessions on how to sharpen your news writing.
+Frank, a former reporter and editor who has been teaching journalism at Penn State for more than 20 years, is available for newsroom-wide presentations and/or one-on-one coaching sessions on how to sharpen your newswriting.

 Whether you give him works in progress or already published stories, he will work with you on crafting punchier ledes, selecting pithier quotes, deciding what to include and what to leave out and how to organize it all.
-The best way to proceed would be to send him a packet of stories to edit before he visits your newsroom, but other arrangements are possible.
+The best way to proceed would be to send him a packet of stories to edit before he talks with your newsroom, but other arrangements are possible.
 For 2021, until further notice, these sessions will be held virtually to ensure the safety of all involved.

-Frank has published in The New York Times, the Washington Post, the Los Angeles Times and other newspapers and magazines, and is the author of two books: “Among the Woo People: A Survival Guide for Living in a College Town” and “Newslore: Contemporary Folklore on the Internet.”
+Russell Frank has published in The New York Times, the Washington Post, the Los Angeles Times and other newspapers and magazines, and is the author of two books: “Among the Woo People: A Survival Guide for Living in a College Town” and “Newslore: Contemporary Folklore on the Internet.”
 Review his full bio on the Penn State website.